owntech-foundation/Core/README.md

 To enable a Power API Library, edit the `src/owntech.ini` file.
 In this file, you'll find various commented libraries references.
 Simply uncomment a line to enable the corresponding library.
+You can also add any PlatformIO library in this file.